golang-leipzig/golang-leipzig.github.io/content/_index.md

 ---
-title: "Golang and Cloud Native Meetup Leipzig"
+title: "Go and Cloud Native Meetup Leipzig"
 draft: false
 ---

-We're starting a [Golang](https://golang.org/) and [Cloud Native](https://www.cncf.io/) [Meetup in Leipzig](https://www.meetup.com/Leipzig-Golang-and-Cloud/).
+We're starting a [Go](https://golang.org/) and [Cloud Native](https://www.cncf.io/) [Meetup in Leipzig](https://www.meetup.com/Leipzig-Golang-and-Cloud/).
 For 2019 we plan to host one meetup per month.
 The next event is scheduled for May 2019.

-Our goal is to establish a place, where people from all backgrounds interested in the Go programming language and various cloud technologies can meet, learn, share experiences, present, discuss and network.
+Our goal is to establish a place, where people from all backgrounds interested in the Go programming language (golang) and various cloud technologies can meet, learn, share experiences, present, discuss and network.

 Initial organizers are [miku](https://github.com/miku/),